Software Development Life Cycle SDLC Businesstories

 7 Phases of Software Development Life Cycle (SDLC)

-# Feasibility study:
+# Feasibility study

-# Requirement Analysis and Specification:
+# Requirement Analysis and Specification

 Collection of Requirements from the Client.
-It includes Design documents typically include functional hierarchy diagrams, screen layouts, business rules, process diagrams, pseudo-code, and a complete data model with a data dictionary. gathering information from the client, internal and external experts, and managers to understand their needs, objectives and expectations for the project.
-After collection of requirements need to analyze based on scope of the project.
-It is mostly conducted by Business Analyst, System Analyst, Product Owner and Product Managers.
+It includes Design documents typically include functional hierarchy diagrams, screen layouts, business rules, process diagrams, pseudo-code, and a complete data model with a data dictionary. gathering information from the client, internal and external experts, and managers to understand their needs, objectives, and expectations for the project.

 Documents prepared include: